-- How to file the FAFSA if your parents are tax-exempt
+- How to complete the FAFSA if your parents are tax-exempt

 There are some situations in which your parents are exempt from filing their taxes.
 If they are exempt, you don’t have to worry about missing out on financial aid.
 Here’s how to go about completing your FAFSA in four specific tax-exempt situations: